 Financial planning may require you to come out of few old investments which may not suit your requirement.
 These may be the products which you have invested in with a view to support your retirement goal only.
 Discuss your apprehensions with planner and do what is best for you.
 Accept, it was a mistake and it happens.
 Move on.
 Do not keep clinging to your past mistakes.
 Its only when you close an old chapter you can start new.
 Please understand that when we remain in denial we continue to circle pointlessly.

 Take help of professionals.
 Nowadays it is not difficult to figure out the difference between sellers and advisors.
 Approach a SEBI registered Investment advisor with your queries, and be ready to pay fee to the professionals, as they do not work for FREE.

 This is a wrong notion that financial planning is only for the young, everyone at any age who wants to be organized and structured in financial life requires financial planning.

-It is only that young accepts at early stage that falling into a structure is beneficial for long term, but retirees with an emotional baggage, good and bad financial experiences, and ample amount of time at their disposal find it difficult to adapt to a process.
+It is only that young accepts at early stage that falling into a structure is beneficial for the long-term, but retirees with emotional baggage, good and bad financial experiences and ample amount of time at their disposal find it difficult to adapt to a process.

-Sooner you realize the importance of financial planning, better you will make your financial future.
+The Sooner you realize the importance of financial planning, the better you will make your financial future.
 It’s not about savings or investments; it’s about enjoying the life that you have always aspired for.